 There are nine accredited podiatric medical colleges in the United States.
 Students preparing to apply to DPM schools will follow a similar pathway to those applying to MD and DO programs and will be required to sit for the MCAT.
 Applicants should be sure to check the prerequisites for the schools to which they are applying.
 While in many cases the required courses will be identical to those of MD and DO programs, nearly half of podiatry schools also recommend histology, anatomy, and physiology.
 Some schools recommend additional courses such as immunology, medical terminology, or an extra laboratory course in biology.
 DPM applicants should be sure that they demonstrate preparation for a career in podiatry.
 To learn more about careers in podiatry, explore websites of the American Podiatric Medical Association and the American Association of Colleges of Podiatric Medicine.

 The Association of American Medical Colleges has recommendations about making the most out of your gap year.
 Medical school applicants' average age at matriculation is 24 years (AMCAS), thus the trend toward students taking bridge year(s) is becoming more common.
 These additional years allow students to gain valuable experiences, leadership skills, and potentially improved GPAs and test scores.
 More information can be found here.
 There are a myriad of options for your gap year; below are a few opportunities from individuals who are especially interested in Sewanee applicants.

 Church Health Scholars Program The Church Health Scholars Program is a service learning program for young professionals who are interested in serving the underserved in medical and public health fields.
 The program aims to promote learning through pairing service-based experiences with academic theory, theology, and personal reflection.
 If you are interested, applyhere.
-The application cycle opens October 16, 2017 and closes at 5pm CST February 26, 2018.
+The application cycle closes February 15, 2019.